awsdocs/amazon-s3-userguide/doc_source/replication-walkthrough1.md

    For more information about creating an AWS KMS key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 **Important**
 The Amazon S3 console lists only 100 KMS keys per AWS Region\.
 If you have more than 100 KMS keys in the same Region, you can see only the first 100 KMS keys in the S3 console\.
 To use a KMS key that is not listed in the console, choose **Custom KMS ARN**, and enter the KMS key ARN\.

+1. You have the following additional options while setting the Replication rule configuration:
+   + If you want to replicate your data into a specific storage class in the destination, choose **Change the storage class for the replicated objects**\.
+Then choose the storage class that you want to use for the replicated objects in the destination\.
+If you don't choose this option, the storage class for replicated objects is the same class as the original objects\.
+   + If you want to enable S3 Replication Time Control \(S3 RTC\) in your replication configuration, select **S3 Replication Time Control**\.
+For more information about this option, see [Meeting compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.
+**Note**
+When you use S3 RTC or S3 Replication metrics, additional fees apply\.
+   + If you want to enable S3 Replication metrics in your replication configuration, select **Replication metrics and events**\.
+For more information see, [Monitoring progress with replication metrics and Amazon S3 event notifications](replication-metrics.md)\.
+   + If you want to enable delete marker replication in your replication configuration, select **Delete marker replication**\.
+For more information see, [Replicating delete markers between buckets](delete-marker-replication.md)\.
+   + If you want to enable Amazon S3 replica modification sync in your replication configuration, select **Replica modification sync**\.
+For more information see, [Replicating metadata changes with Amazon S3 replica modification sync](replication-for-metadata-changes.md)\.

 1. To finish, choose **Save**\.